MechanicalRock/mechanicalrock.github.io/_posts/2023-01-25-snowflake-snowpro-core-cert.md

 - There are two different scaling policies, one is the Standard policy, and one is the Economy policy.
 - There are two ways to set up a multi-cluster warehouse: in maximized mode, or auto-scaling mode.
 With maximized mode, you simply set your minimum equal to your maximum, and those values are something greater than one.

-———————————————————————————————————————————

-Temporary tables, stages, tasks, streams, pipes, and external tables are not currently supported for replication.

-Databases and Schemas can be cloned.
-External Table and Internal (Snowflake) stages do not get cloned.

-Database and share replication are available in all editions, including the Standard edition.
-Replication of all other objects is only available for Business Critical Edition (or higher).

 ### Secure data sharing

 Secure Data Sharing enables sharing selected objects in a database in your account with other Snowflake accounts.
 The following Snowflake database objects can be shared: